-Retention intentions.
-Participants' retention intentions were assessed using a 2-item version of the scale utilized in Study 1 (e.g., "If you have your own way, will you be working for your current organization three years from now?"; 1 = Definitely not, 7 = Definitely yes; and "To what extent have you thought seriously about changing organizations since beginning to work at your current organization?" (reverse-scored); $1 = Not \ at \ all$, 7 = Extremely; $\alpha = .88$; Chatman & Barsade, 1995).
+Retention Intentions.
+Participants' retention intentions were assessed using a two-item version of the scale utilized in Pilot Study 1B (i.e., "If you have your own way, will you be working for your current organization three years from now?"; 1 = definitelynot, 7 = definitely yes; and "To what extent have you thought seriously about changing organizations since beginning to work at your current organization?" (reverse-scored); 1 = not at all, 7 =extremely; $\alpha = .70$; Chatman & Barsade, 1995).

 Covariates.
-Finally, as in Studies 1A-B, we assessed key covariates (we refer to these as our "standard covariates" in subsequent studies; i.e., age, gender, race/ethnicity, personal educational attainment, and number of promotions received).
-Employees' experiences may also be affected by the type of organization at which they are employed, so we also included organizational characteristics (i.e., organization size, industry (dummy coded), and geographic region (dummy coded).
+Finally, as in Studies 1A and 1B, we assessed key covariates (we refer to these as our "standard covariates" in subsequent studies; that is, age, gender, race/ethnicity, personal educational attainment, and number of promotions received).
+Employees' experiences may also be affected by the type of organization at which they are employed, so we also included organizational characteristics (i.e., organization size, industry [dummy coded], and geographic region [dummy coded]).
 Results are statistically equivalent whether these covariates are included (see Table 1).